PiwikPRO/PPMS-PublicDocs/analytics/tracker_object.rst

     Function that adds ecommerce item, can be used when adding and removing items from cart.

     :param string productSKU: String with product stock-keeping unit, required parameter.
-    :param string productName: String with product name, optional.
+    :param string productName: **Optional** String with product name.
-    :param Array<string> productCategory: Product category, can be written as Array with up to 5 elements, optional.
+    :param Array<string> productCategory: **Optional** Product category, can be written as Array with up to 5 elements.
-    :param string price: String with product price, optional.
+    :param string price: **Optional** String with product price.
-    :param string quantity: String with product quantity, optional.
+    :param string quantity: **Optional** String with product quantity.

 .. function:: trackEcommerceOrder(orderId, orderGrandTotal, orderSubTotal, orderTax, orderShipping, orderDiscount);